Migrants' Advisory Panel (MAP)

 - Young Londoners (this will largely be undertaken in partnership with GLA colleagues working with Children and Young Londoners).

-For any questions about joining the Panel or how we can help, please contact [email protected].
+For any questions about joining the panel or how we can help, please email [email protected].

 The GLA's Migration Team has commissioned TSIP and Revoke CIC as community engagement partners to provide wrap-around support to the Migrants' Advisory Panel (MAP).